red-lipped-batfish-39/tracker/README.md

 3. Overhauls
--  [ ] **Issue**: This app has too much information stored in one component.
+-  [ ] **Redux**: This app has too much information stored in one component.
 Passing down state is a huge problem and is difficult to debug.
 This app needs to be redone as a Redux App.
-- [ ] **Issue**: This app has too much information stored in one component.
+- [ ] **React Hooks**: This app has too much information stored in one component.
 (Oh that's the same issue!)
 Different idea - use react hooks to refactor current functionality.
-- [ ] **Issue**: We rely on toggling between certain buttons and components based on properties in state.
+- [ ] **React Route**: We rely on toggling between certain buttons and components based on properties in state.
 This can be difficult to debug.
-Look at storedStart as an example -- this is used to change the month component buttonDisplay and the day component onClick action, or look at *showMain* which changes only after the component first mounts and the date can be accessed. *task* is also used to toggle between login, signup, and logout.
+Look at *storedStart* as an example -- this is used to change the month component buttonDisplay and the day component onClick action, or look at *showMain* which changes only after the component first mounts and the date can be accessed. *task* is also used to toggle between login, signup, and logout.
 This may be able to be refactored with React Router.